zeus86/openrgb-systemd-unit/README.md

  systemctl --user daemon-reload
  systemctl --user enable openrgb.service
  ```
- This assumes, that your OpenRGB-Executable is available under `~/bin/OpenRGB/OpenRGB`, as it would be, if you checked the OpenRGB-Repo out in your `~/bin`.
+ This assumes, that your OpenRGB-Executable is available under `~/bin/OpenRGB/OpenRGB`, as it would be, if you checked out the OpenRGB-Repo out in your `~/bin`.

  ## Known Problems
  * If you plan to use Profiles, test them first.
 I Encountered many combinations, where I end up with broken Profiles, which did not work, even if the User-Unit does.
 From my understanding the profiles should be world-readable also.